amirmasoudabdol/preferably/README.md

 #### Future Plan

-My main focus is to keep `preferably` compatible with `pkgdown`.
-Besides, I have a short list of features that I would like to add to the template, and `pkgdown` package.
+My main focus is to keep `preferably` light and compatible with `pkgdown`.
+Besides, I have a short list of features that I would like to add to template files, and `pkgdown` package.
 For those, I prefer to prepare a few pull requests and add them to `pkgdown` instead of diverging the `preferably` from its core.
-Let's see when I get to them! 😅
+Let's see when I get to them!
+Here is a few:

+- Adding dynamic font scaling to the template
+- Improving the appearance of the argument list
+- Trimming down the size of default pkgdown templates and assets

 #### Contribution

-If you found any bugs, or have any suggestions, please feel free to reach out to me, either by either opening an [issue](https://github.com/amirmasoudabdol/preferably/issues/) or even a pull request, or even writing an email.
+If you found any bugs, or have any suggestions, please feel free to reach out to me, either by opening an [issue](https://github.com/amirmasoudabdol/preferably/issues/) or a pull request, or dropping an email.

 #### Support